Volscente/cheat_sheets/machine_learning/TensorFlow/docs.md

 ## Definition
 It is a library for analyzing and validation ML data.
 Useful to analyze and validate continuous arriving data.
 It is also used to detect distribution skew between training and serving data (training data is generated differently from how the data used to request predictions is generated).
+It can also detect missing values, outliers, etc.
 ## Process
 - The `ExampleGen` ingest raw data and output TensorFlow examples
 - `StatisticsGen` it recieves the examples and generate statistics